Sep 29 2011

 Getting a visa to India in Bangkok takes a little longer and is a bit more complicated than for most other Asian countries, but it’s not rocket science if you know where to look.
 It is also 100% not necessary to have a third party take care of the process, particularly Khao San agencies.
 Follow these steps, and you’ll be on your way to the subcontinent in no time.

-Applications must be dropped off between 08:30 and 14:00 Monday through Friday, excluding Indian and Thai holidays, and pick-up is between 14:00 and 17:00.
-Processing time typically takes six working days, although it can apparently take up to eight working days without warning.
+Applications must be dropped off at the India Visa Centre between 08:30 and 14:00 Monday through Friday, excluding Indian and Thai holidays, and pick-up is between 16:30 and 17:30.
+Processing time typically takes six working days for non-Thai citizens (three days if you are a Thai citizen), although it can apparently take up to eight working days without warning.

-India Passport & Visa Services Centre
+IVS Global India Visa Centre

-Open Mon-Fri, 8:30 – 17:00; closed on Indian holidays
+Open Mon-Fri, 8:30 – 17:30; closed on Indian and Thai holidays